stevus/web-browser/README.md

 ## HTML / XML Lexer / Parser

-This is necessary to create a DOM (Document Object Model).
+The objective of this module is to output a DOM (Document Object Model) tree to be consumed by the rendering engine.

-The module must be able to handle different content types based on MIME type.
+- Must be able to handle different content types based on MIME type.

-A Node Traversal Engine to separate divs by sections and to numerically number divs with alphanumeric names.

 | Library  | Browser  |
 | - | - |